 A Brief History

-In 2008, Chancellor Rufus Glasper announced a reorganization of his Executive Council, appointed Dr. Steve Helfgot as the Foundation’s first President and Chief Executive Officer.
-Under Dr. Helfgot’s leadership, the Foundation entered into reorganization and restructuring.
-At that time the foundation increased its fund raising coordination with the colleges.
-From 2011 – 2017 a coordinated “Campaign for Student Success” raised over $50 million for specific college projects and general scholarships.
+In 2008, Chancellor Rufus Glasper announced a reorganization of his Executive Council, and appointed Dr. Steve Helfgot as the Foundation’s first President and Chief Executive Officer.
+Under Dr. Helfgot’s leadership, the Foundation restructured and increased its fund raising coordination with the colleges and from 2011 – 2017 a District-wide “Campaign for Student Success” which raised over $50 million for specific college projects and general scholarships.
 When Dr. Helfgot retired in 2016, Christina Schultz replaced him as the Foundation President and CEO.